xiaohan2012/multi-label-text-classification/README.md

 # scripts

-- `process_posts.py`: extract text and labels from from raw csv file downloaded from stackexchange
+- `process_posts.py`: extract text and labels from raw csv file downloaded from stackexchange
-- `extract_X_and_Y.py`: extract features and encode labels
+- `extract_X_and_Y.py`: extract tfidf features and encode labels from text